Liquid net worth matters.

 Net Worth = Total Assets less Total Liabilities

-Using an Excel spreadsheet with different assets/liabilities is an excellent tool for putting all of your categories in one place that can be periodically updated.
+Using an Excel spreadsheet with different assets/liabilities is an excellent way for putting all of your categories in one place that can be periodically updated.
 You should do it on at least a quarterly basis.
 However, reviewing your monthly net worth is better if you follow your monthly budgeting.

 Track your investments monthly or quarterly.
 Any way you can keep on top of your net worth to build the amount will work.
 Try putting it on a spreadsheet first.